What is en passant in chess?

 When the pawn moves changed, however, the dynamics of the game also changed.
 A passed pawn is an excellent advantage for the player who has it.
 But since a pawn could now move two squares on its first move, it was easier to create a passed pawn.
 A passed pawn is a criminal which should be kept under lock and key.

-READ ALSO: What is an ad hoc journal reviewer?
+READ ALSO: What is risk exposure?

 What is an en passant move?